 Interleukin-2 ELISA kit is a method for determining in vitro quantitative amounts of interleukin-2 (IL-2) in human serum, cell culture supernatant, plasma (heparin, citrate, EDTA).
 This interleukin-2 ELISA kit has a minimum detection limit of < 0.1 pg/ml.

 Interleukin-2 (IL-2) which was also originally known as T-cell growth factor, is produced by antigen- or lectin-activated T cells and is a powerfully immune-regulatory lymphokine.
 It is not only formed by the stimulation of mature T lymphocytes but also constitutively by a number of T-cell lymphoma cell lines.
 It has vital functions in the regulation of activation and proliferation of lymphocytes which have already been primed by antigens.
 Interleukin-2 also has a central role in the expansion of B-cells, T-cells and natural killer cells during certain phases of their response.

-The minimum detection sensitivity level of interleukin 2 (IL-2) using this human interleukin-2 ELISA kit was approximately 0.1 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of interleukin 2 (IL-2) using current human interleukin-2 ELISA kit was approximately 0.1 pg/ml.
+The dynamic range for this IL-2 ELISA assay is 15.6 – 1,000 pg/ml.

 - Central role for interleukin-2 in type 1 diabetes.
 Diabetes.
 (2012) 61 (1): 14-22.
 Review.
 Hulme M.A., et al.

 - Inhibitors of interleukin-2 inducible T-cell kinase as potential therapeutic candidates for the treatment of various inflammatory disease conditions.
 Eur J Pharm Sci.
 (2012) 47 (3): 574-88.
 Review.
 Kaur M., et al.